-- Fixed assets.
-Buildings, furniture, office equipment and machinery.
+- Fixed assets include buildings, furniture, office equipment and machinery.

-- Intangible assets.
-Patents, trademarks and customer lists.
+- Intangible assets include patents, trademarks and customer lists.

-In the asset-liabilities-equity equation, your company’s total assets equal the sum of your liabilities and equity.
+In the balance sheet equation, your company’s total assets equal the sum of your liabilities and equity.

 Current Assets vs. Noncurrent Assets

 Liabilities are something most business owners are familiar with: debt.
-When you purchase a product or service, you’re obligated to pay for that purchase.
-If you use a loan or credit card, you’re responsible for paying the debt off.
+If you use a loan or credit card to pay for a product or service, you’re responsible for paying off the debt.

 Current vs. Noncurrent Liabilities

-Similar to long- and short-term assets, liabilities fall into two categories.
+Similar to long- and short-term assets, liabilities fall into 2 categories.
 Any debt that you expect to pay off this year is called a current liability.
-Along with short term debts or obligations coming due within a year, current liabilities may include:
+Along with short-term debts or obligations coming due within a year, current liabilities may include:

 - Quarterly taxes

 Noncurrent or long-term liabilities include loans that’ll take you more than a year to pay off.
-These liabilities may consist of long-term leases or mortgage payments, expensive equipment purchases with a longer payoff time frame or even pension obligations.
+These liabilities can consist of long-term loans, deferred tax liabilities or pension obligations.
 For businesses that offer product warranties, such a guarantee is considered a noncurrent liability.

 Equity is the sum of your total assets, including any income earned or saved in your accounts, minus the total of your debts.
-The equity definition can vary depending on if it’s owner equity or shareholder equity.
+The equity definition can vary, whether it’s owner equity or shareholder equity.
 However, in the business world, equity is your net worth or your working capital.